BoE's Carney says UK economy not close to overheating

 Speaking to lawmakers on Tuesday, Carney said the amount of spare capacity in the economy was probably slightly more than 1.5 percent of gross domestic product, suggesting the BoE can hold off on raising interest rates for longer.

-Carney also said Britain's natural rate of unemployment could be less than the Bank has esimated, meaning the labour market can strengthen further without pushing up inflation.
+Carney also said Britain's natural rate of unemployment could be less than the Bank has estimated, meaning the labor market can strengthen further without pushing up inflation.

 Last month, the BoE put its assessments of spare capacity in the economy at the centre of its deliberations on when it will raise interest rates from a record low 0.5 percent, where they have stood since 2009 as Britain tries to recover from the financial crisis.